vmykhalchuk/RetroProgrammer/README.md

 Now it also has fixed pinout of ICSP port (mirrored to allow ICSP connector be directly connected without wires).

 # To be implemented
+* Add autocalibration routine to calibrate position of DIP switches ** add same for LEDs and buttons (in case position of buttons was changed)
 * CRC every HRP file before programming/verifying it!
 ** CRC every conf file
 * Auto detection of programming speed